 As our parents get older, you may find yourself helping them with more and more tasks and activities.

 Taking care of one’s parent is, without a doubt, one of the most gratifying activities that one could ever undertake.
 After all, this is the person who nurtured you.
-However, over time, they will need help with even the most basic of tasks and you might find yourself in a situation where you need to provide long term care for them.
+However, over time, they will need help with even the most basic of tasks, such as Activities of Daily Living (ADLs), and you might find yourself in a situation where you need to provide long term care for them.

 Managing elderly parents is an extremely involving activity that takes love, patience, skill, and a lot of time.
 You will have to learn how to become a caregiver so you can provide proper in home care.